sgjava/java-periphery/README.md

 to the Maven project as a platform specific jar file.
 * Cross platform MMIO GPIO that doesn't require one off code for each board.
 Only a simple property file is required to map registers.
+* All demo programs require command line arguments to set devices, lines, etc.
+No need to compile one off examples, change property files or use worthless mocks.
 * All wrapper classes support AutoCloseable, so you can use the [try-with-resources](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) statement to automatically close and free native resources.
 This prevents hard